-you knew him several years ago, before you came to Glendale.
-His name's Cortland-Stephen Cortland."
-It was then, Paul realized later, that Bess pricked her finger, and raised it, with a tiny cry, to her lips.
-And afterwards, even in the midst of her protests that It was nothing, and didn't hurt a bit, he saw that she had to force her words from between pale, stiff lips.
+And afterwards, even in the midst of her protests that it was nothing, and didn't hurt a bit, he saw that she had to force her words from between pale, stiff lips.

-It was not Paul Hutchinson's habit to ask questions.
-But as he left, his face was concerned.
-Was it only coincidence that Bess' needle had created a diversion just after the mention of Cortland's name?
-Had he really seen dread in her face then?
+DECEMBER, 1939 It was then, Paul realized later, that Bess pricked

 If he could have seen Bess after his departure, he would have had the answer to his questions.
 For a moment she sat there, in the sunny room that was a combined living-room, workshop and office-sat there, defenseless against the terror in her heart.
 Then one hand went to her forehead, absently brushed against the pale wing of her hair, fell back then to her lap.
 And with the gesture some of her courage seemed to return.
 Not much, perhaps, but enough to carry her through the hours of suspense that would come before the inevitable moment when she must meet Stephen Cortland, endure the pitiless questions he was sure to have for her.
 The sound of a scuffle, and then a short, stifled cry, brought her to her feet.
 Her room was at the end of the hall, next door to the girls' dormitory, and it was from there that the sound had come.
 She found Jean Adair and Stella Rodnick alone in the room.
 Jean, wide-eyed with shock, was holding her hand to her cheek, while dark-skinned Stella, her breast heaving with twelve-year-old anger, was clutching a delicate white blouse in both hands.
 "What's the trouble here?"
-Bess asked sharply, "Stella, why are you holding Jean's blouse?"
+Bess asked sharply.
+"Stella, why are you holding Jean's blouse?"
 "Jean told me I could wear it," the girl said sullenly.
-"And then when I started to put it on, she wouldn't
+"And then when I started to put it on, she wouldn't let me."
 "That isn't true, Miss Bess," Jean exclaimed.
 "I never told her she could wear it, at all.
-I wanted to wear it myself, and when I asked her to give it back. she-she slapped me!"
+I wanted to wear it myself, and when I asked her to give it back, she-she slapped me!"
 Bess sighed.
 Once again, she wondered if she had been wrong in insisting that Stella Rodnick be taken into Hilltop.
 After all, she wasn't really an orphan: her mother was alive, though bedridden.
 And she was all wrong-so wrong that perhaps she could never be set right.
 It was a hard world that Stella had known, the short twelve years of her life-a world in which kindness and the rights of others had had no part.
-Always.
-Stella had had to fight for what she needed, fight and lie; until fighting and lying had grown to be habits.
+Always, Stella had had to fight for what she needed, fight and lie; until fighting and lying had grown to be habits.
 "I'll have to punish you for this, Stella," she said wearily.
 "You know better than to try to take other people's property.
 Please come to my office the first thing after dinner tonight."

-The child's sulky lips scarcely moved as she said, 'Aren't you going to punish Jean too?"
+The child's sulky lips scarcely moved as she said, "Aren't you going to punish Jean too?"
 "Certainly not," Bess said crisply.
 Stella mumbled something; it sounded like, "I'll get even with both of you for this."

-Brought to you in thrilling fiction, the story of "Hilltop House," popular CBS radio drama by Addy Richton and Lynn Stone, sponsored by Colgate-Palmolive-Peet admitted grudgingly.

-"Stella," Bess pleaded, "why won't you let us help you?
+Brought to you in thrilling fiction, the story of "Hilltop House," popular CBS radio drama by Addy Richton and Lynn Stone, sponsored by Colgate-Palmolive-Peet "Stella," Bess pleaded, "why won't you let us help you?
 I don't like to punish you.
 I want to love you, just as I love all the children here.
-But vou won't let me.
+But you won't let me.
 Don't you like it at Hilltop House?"

-"Sure-I like it all right," Stella
+"Sure-I like it all right," Stella admitted grudgingly.

 "Then you must-you must try harder to be a part of Hilltop, Stella."
 Bess paused.
 "Don't you see?"
 Silence.